eport29/Udacity-project-1/README.md

 ## File descriptions
 Includes a jupyter notebook and its HTML form.

+CSV file of the dataset is a sample of the transactions made from a retail store.
+Objective of the store  was to better understand customer purchase behaviour against different products.
-CSV file of the dataset - variables include:
+12 variables include:

 User_ID,
 Product_ID,